Ayushb3112/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 - [ ] It is a decision tree.
 - [ ] It is a clustering trend chart.

+**Explanation**: The chart is best described as a linear regression chart, showing the relationship between temperature and sales.

 #### Q15.
 How is machine learning related to artificial intelligence?

 - [ ] Artificial intelligence focuses on classification, while machine learning is about clustering data.